 Because rural communities often do not have the market rents or sales volumes to support new developments, the state’s historic rehabilitation tax credit provides a critical boost to new investment in buildings and infrastructure already in place.
 Historic rehabilitation projects create new jobs, attract new businesses, create new housing opportunities, draw visitors and tourists, and demonstrate a community’s pride in its history and heritage.

-Within the wKREDA region alone, 77 completed projects utilizing the state’s historic rehabilitation tax credit resulted in:
+Within the WKREDA region in 2019, 77 completed projects utilizing the state’s historic rehabilitation tax credit resulted in:

 Specific examples made possible by the Historic Rehabilitation Tax Credit